Guardians score 4 in 9th to rally past Twins 11-10

 Urshela, who was a double shy of the cycle, hit a three-run homer as part of a four-run seventh for a 10-7 Minnesota lead.
 All the runs scored with two outs.

 Making his second start after missing 16 games with a right pectoral strain, Gray allowed season highs with four earned runs on eight hits in four innings.
-He had allowed nine hits and one earned run over 18 innings in his previous three starts.
+He had given up nine hits and one earned run over 18 innings in his previous three starts.

 Cleveland starter Triston McKenzie entered with an opponents’ batting average of .185, tied with Tampa Bay’s Shane McClanahan for second-best in the majors behind the .150 of the Dodgers’ Tony Gonsolin.